mgei/globalmarkets/README.md

 # Globalmarkets

 An R package to visualize the current state of global markets.
-Mostly for my personal use.
+Assembled for my personal use.

 ## Installation